afxz/tg-monitor/README.md

 ## ⚙️ Configuration

-- Target username can be modified in `main.py`
+- Target username can be modified in `config.py`
-- Message templates can be customized in the code
+- Message templates can be customized in `message_templates.py`
 - Scheduling times can be adjusted (default: 7 AM and 10 PM IST)

 ## 🔐 Safety Features